The 7 Best Hardware Encoders for Live Streaming (Update)

 Portable Devices for Remote Production

-When you don’t have Ethernet or Wi-Fi available you’ll need to rely on cellular to get the encoded stream to the Internet.
-This requires an encoder that combines compression and wireless communications.
+When you don’t have Ethernet or Wi-Fi, you’ll need a cellular connection to get the encoded stream to the Internet.
+This requires an encoder that combines compression and cellular communications.

-Since many of the scenarios described above also lack access to AC power, you’ll be looking for a unit with a battery or the ability to accept USB power.
-These come in two general form factors, units that sit on your camera, like the VidiU Go shown below, and bigger units with extended batteries that come in bags or backpacks.
+Units offering this encoding/cellular combination typically come in two general form factors, units that sit on your camera, like the Kiloview P3 Mini below, and bigger units with extended batteries that come in bags or backpacks.

 6) LiveU